Table of Contents:

 - Wider finishing options

-High-end overlocker
+High-end serger

-For intensive, professional use or more technical projects, a high-end overlocker offers the best experience.
+For intensive, professional use or more technical projects, a high-end serger offers the best experience.
 They are often more robust, quieter, with automatic or semi-automatic threading systems, even cleaner finishing, and better stability on multiple thicknesses.

 💡 Indicative JUKI price range: ~€1,000 and up